Edward Jones vs Ameriprise 2026: Fee and Service Comparison

 Edward Jones

-• Added low-cost index fund options from Vanguard and Fidelity
+• Added low-cost index funds from Vanguard and Fidelity

 • Introduced ETF-based managed portfolios

-• Expanded access to alternative investments for qualified clients
+• Opened up alternative investments for qualified clients

-• Still maintains “preferred partner” relationships that critics argue create conflicts
+• Still maintains those “preferred partner” relationships that some folks find problematic

 Ameriprise